DonovanLock/monte-carlo-options-pricing/README.md

 ![Graph of many simulated price paths over time](/graph.png)

-It also calculates some relevant Greeks (delta, gamma, vega, rho, and theta).
+It also calculates some relevant Greeks (delta, gamma, vega, rho, and theta), and uses the antithetic variates method to reduce variance.

-For an explanation of the methodology or mathematics involved, click [here](definitions.md).
+For an overview of the concepts, methodology, or mathematics involved, click [here](definitions.md).